CWDG/cwdg.github.com/README.md

 ##Description

-Static stie to display some basica information about the Collegiate Web Developers Group.
+Static site to display some basica information about the Collegiate Web Developers Group.

 ##Development